security-assignments/security-assignments.github.io/labs/errata.md

   ```bash
   sudo bash -c 'echo "exec xfce4-session" > /etc/chrome-remote-desktop-session'
   ```
 * Reboot your instance.
-(This will terminate your ssh session.)

   ```bash
   sudo reboot
   ```
+  This will terminate your ssh session.
+Close the ssh popup window.
 * Wait for your instance to reboot.
 Then, connect again via chrome remote desktop (<https://remotedesktop.google.com/access>)